KKoovalsky/PortableBitfields/README.md

 # Todos:

+1. Implement bitfield loading from already serialized value.
-1. Implement to `std::array` serialization.
+2. Implement to `std::array` serialization.
-2. Allow underlying type `std::array`.
+3. Allow underlying type `std::array`.
-3. Any test with one-byte-long bitfield group, shall be templated test case, with big endian and  little endian configuration.
+4. Any test with one-byte-long bitfield group, shall be templated test case, with big endian and  little endian configuration.
 This doesn't work due to compilation error from Catch2.
-4. Turn above todos into issues.
+5. Turn above todos into issues.
-5. Create ToC.
+6. Create ToC.